tom171296/BlogNet/_drafts/2022-03-02-InnovativePatternsInSoftwareQualityManagement.md

 # Testing in production
 If you read this than I haven't scared you with the crazy idea of testing software in production (TIP)!
 I will explain why and what I mean with this because it isn't as radical as you might think.

 TIP is a software development practice in which new code changes are tested on live user traffic rather than in a staging environment.
 It is one of the testing practices found in continous delivery.
 This means that new features are deployed on the production environment without first deploying it to a staging or any other environment.

+As a team or organization you should strive for TIP to take the next step in software development, because:
+-  Using TIP will **increase the quality** of your software.
+You have to be sure that your software works before releasing it and TIP will help you to make sure that the software works in production.
+- Deploying software immediatly to production will **increase the speed** of your process.
+No more staging environments where acceptance testing is done but immediatly delivery and feedback from the people who are actually gonna work with your product.
+- It will also **decrease your costs**.
+The initial investment of setting up for TIP is more expensive than sticking to the status quo.
+But on the long term TIP will decrease your costs because you no longer have different environments that you have to host and perform operations on.

+In short, every organization that wants to take the next step in software quality management should adopt TIP and break up with their 'old' staging environment.

 # Break up letter
-// Describe the benefits of testing in production by a break up letter
+Dear staging, I want to break up with you.
+It's not me, it's you.

+## You're expensive
+// Not just having you but maintaining you is expensive.
+All licenses, updates and hosting costs are double and not worth the money

+## I can test better
+// If your software works on the staging environment doesn't mean that it will work on the production environment.
+There are always differences like configuration.

+## You're not production
+// Nobody cares if a staging environment doesn't work.
+Will fix it when we need it

 # Production testing & challenges
 // How does production testing looks like
 // Required maturity of deployment capabilities

 // What are challenges that you need to overcome

+# Summary